-Learners will be introduced to the principle of the 'favourable environment,' including the qualities, materials and atmosphere that allow for natural development and how these qualities change from birth to teenage years.
-Specific attention will be paid to the development of independence and freedom as qualities that can be supported by a favourable environment.
+Learners will be introduced to the principle of the 'favourable environment', including the qualities, materials and atmosphere that allow for natural development and how these qualities change from birth to teenage years.
+Specific attention will be paid to the development of independence and freedom as qualities which can be supported by a favourable environment.
 Learners will be introduced to the role of Montessori materials in the favourable environment.
-Learners will be required to have the knowledge of babies and children from birth to 7 and practical skills application from birth to 5 in line with the Department for Education (DfE) early years educator (EYE) criteria.
+Learners will be required to have the knowledge of babies and children from birth to 7 and practical skills application from birth to 5 in line with the early years educator criteria.